-Native French, German, Italian, Portuguese and Spanish SpeakersOur applicants should have a 2:2 degree, or equivalent, which includes English as a major component.
+We will consider a 2:2 degree ( or international equivalent) which includes English as a major component.
 If you have a joint honours degree (eg. Business Studies with English), your performance in the English component must be of a good standard.

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.

 Sorry, the entry requirements for the country that you have selected are not available here.
 Please select your country page where you'll find this information.

 If you do not meet our IELTS requirements then you may be able to complete a pre-sessional English pathway that enables you to start your course without retaking IELTS.